Primitive stability and the Q-conditions for the rank two free group in hyperbolic d-space: Primitive stability implies the Q -conditions

 The following proposition is elementary, but has its importance because it proves that all the representations we consider in this paper are irreducible.
 By the last proposition, it is enough to check that the $Q_\lambda$-conditions imply irreducibility.
-Since they also require the image of primitive elements to be loxodromic, it shows that the half-length property only asks for the side length of the right-angled hexagons given by the bases of $F_2$ to be close to half the translation lengths of the associated primitive elements.